manyoso/hof/README.md

 Another feature is verbose mode which shows the full evaluation cycle in colorized terminal output.
-Combined with a good debugger, verbose mode can reveal the entire combinator application loop by stepping through with breakpoints in the eval/apply cycle.
+Combined with a good debugger, verbose mode can reveal the entire combinator application execution by stepping through with breakpoints in the eval/apply cycle.